bhargavchippada/ClickrServer/README.md

 Dependencies for the project: [gson](https://code.google.com/p/google-gson/downloads/list?can=1&q=)

 #####I have drafted a new release, check releases page of this project.
 It's a simple war file which can be deployed on apache tomcat server.
 There are numerous resources online which will tell you how to deploy a war file.
-Username and password combination for the Clickr admin page is clickrdemo and clickr@iitb respectively.

 For any doubts and clarifications contact me: bhargav.chippada@gmail.com